 There’s a technical aspect to using a polarizing filer, but there’s a visual aspect that you really have to experience if you are a photographer.
 Have you experienced a Polarizing filter yet?
 If you have not, I seriously recommend trying one today.
 Do not delay.Read More »Polarizing Filters Make Magic Moments

-Not everyone is bold enough to get out on the street and take photographs of life as it happens around them.
-If you’re someone who has been wanting to do this … to document the world around you as ‘life happens’, then here is a compilation of the best tips that I’ve seen over the years, about Street Photography.
-At the end of the article, I’ve also included a few additional resources so that you can continue to learn more about street photography from reliable sources.Read More »Obvious Street Photography Tips
+Not everyone is bold enough to go out on the street and take photographs of life as it happens around them.
+If you’re someone who has been wanting to do this – to document the world around you as “life happens” – then here is a compilation of the best tips that I’ve seen about Street Photography over the years.

 Photojournalism calls for a wide range of skills, and a selection of lenses to match.
 Selecting the right lens at the right time is at the core of this discussion simply because of the range of events that they may be called upon to cover – a conference one day, a riot the next, and a Nobel prize winner on yet another occasion.